These paleo plantain pinwheels with a creamy prosciutto filling are the perfect make-ahead appetizer for any get together.

 The best part?
 Simple, real ingredients for Whole30 compliant snacking.
 And totally customizable.
 Add whatever additions you’d like for extra personal, ‘not-your-great-aunt’s’ party pinwheels.

-All you’ll need for your next go-to appetizer are a few staple ingredients and a killer rolling technique.
+All you’ll need for your next go-to appetizer are a few staple ingredients and an easy rolling technique.

 - 6-8 slices prosciutto